ruliandosreis/airbnb-clone/README.md

 Some features such as testing, documentation, performance checks and accessibility were not taken into account, as this is a project inspired by another, but they are important resources in the development of a website and definitely valued by me.

 ![airbnb-clone-main-image](https://github.com/ruliandosreis/airbnb-clone/assets/73958651/c502ddd4-3bc0-4b07-a6b6-815379d0a902)

+Thank you for the time and appreciation! :grin: